-- Strong board oversight of enterprise risk. - Over 75% of our directors are expected to be independent following the 2021 shareholder meeting. - Our audit, compensation and nominating committees are fully independent. - Strong independent lead director with clearly defined role and responsibilities. - Robust stock ownership guidelines for directors at 5 times annual cash meeting fees. - Code of Conduct applicable to directors, officers and company associates. - Annual evaluation of the chief executive officer by the non-employee directors, led by the chair of the compensation committee. - Annual board and committee self-assessments. - Regular executive sessions of the non-employee directors at the board and committee level. - High degree of board interaction with management to ensure successful oversight and succession planning. - Mandatory retirement age.
+- Strong board oversight of enterprise risk. - Over 75% of our directors are expected to be independent and over 30% diverse following the 2022 shareholder meeting. - Our audit, compensation and nominating committees are fully independent. - Strong independent lead director with clearly defined role and responsibilities. - Robust stock ownership guidelines for directors at five times annual cash meeting fees. - Code of Conduct applicable to directors, officers and company associates. - Annual evaluation of the chief executive officer by the non-employee directors, led by the chair of the compensation committee. - Annual board and committee self-assessments. - Regular executive sessions of the non-employee directors at the board and committee level. - High degree of board interaction with management to ensure successful oversight and succession planning. - Mandatory retirement age.